Mohammad-Hossein-Dlt/stripe-payment/README.md

 In this layer, the application infrastructure is defined, such as:

+- Authentication utilities such as token creation, management, and validation

+- Database client and its models (tables)

+- Errors related to this layer and other layers

+  - include status code and message

+- Services for interacting with external APIs

+  - include interfaces and their implementation

 - Fastapi config such as

   - middleware
   - tasks that should be run on startup or shutdown,
   - implement some states based on settings loaded from .env in main app to have access them throughout the entire project

+- Mixin classes

 - Application settings load from the `.env` file
   - load with pydantic_settings
-- Services for interacting with external APIs
-  - include interfaces and their implementation
-- Errors related to this layer and other layers
-  - include status code and message
-- Database and its models (tables)
-- Mixin classes

 ```
 infra/